ofchurches/HARC_Development/brief_2/CoP_for_data_in_SA_MD.md

 -   Central location to lower the friction associated with attending.

--   No usage cost would be prefered.
+-   No usage cost would be preferred.

--   A degree of grandure and solemnity would add gravitas to the event.
+-   A degree of grandeur and solemnity would add gravitas to the event.

-One venue that would fulfill these characteristis is the Minister's Board Room at Hindmarsh Square.
+One venue that would fulfill these characteristics is the Minister's Board Room at Hindmarsh Square.

 #### Frequency

-Too often and it would feel like a burdon but too rare and it would be forgotten.
-To this end, every second week or every month would be prefered.
+Too often and it would feel like a burden but too rare and it would be forgotten.
+To this end, every second week or every month would be preferred.

 #### Cost

-To some extent it would be desirable for the even to stand on it merits as a place to hear and debate the latest ideas in health informatics rather than a palce to nibble food and drinks.
+To some extent it would be desirable for the even to stand on it merits as a place to hear and debate the latest ideas in health bioinformatics rather than a place to nibble food and drinks.
 Hence, the event could prosper with a smaller budget.

 #### Invitation list

-Lukah Dykes and Owen Churches have begus drafting a list of potential speakers and people to invite.
+Lukah Dykes and Owen Churches have begun drafting a list of potential speakers and people to invite.
 This will be updated here.

 Expert reading group
 --------------------